 Back in the late summer of 2016, three of my closest friends and I canoed the Yukon’s Snake and Peel Rivers, coursing our way from the vast alpine meadows and soaring summits of the Mackenzie Mountains, down onto the storied Peel Plateau past the Arctic circle.
 A three-week journey of over 500 kms, through one of the most remote and undisturbed watersheds in North America – an area over twice the size of Vancouver Island, without a single year-round human inhabitant.

 When moving with the river for three weeks, by the rhythms of the sun and stars, one has nothing but time to ruminate on the big and small things.
-The comic tragedy inherent in so much.
-Our incredibly inspired yet inept species.
+Our incredibly inspired yet seemingly inept species.
 And the fate of so much resting in the palms of our fumbling hands.
 Never have we been so out of balance with the world, and never have we been more capable of remedying that.
 The tension resides in each of us, and it is palpable: we know deep down that something isn't right.
 One need not look far to see our collective detachment, disillusionment and disrespect.
 A crisis of attitude and identity pervades our psyches; a sense of homelessness haunts the sanctum of our inner selves.

-If one thing remained clear to us throughout the journey, it was this: that true wilderness is essential to human health.
-It is our oldest most eloquent teacher.
-It is where we learned of ourselves, where we gathered our stories and strength, our language and dreams.
+For true wilderness is essential to human health.
+It is our oldest, most eloquent teacher.
+It is where we learned of ourselves, where we gathered our stories and strength, our language and dreams, our very ways of being.
 Where we learned fortitude, patience, resilience; confronted fear, isolation, indifference.
 Our very bodies are written with the dust of these long ago landscapes, and to them we shall return.
-To know this is to understand that without wilderness, we are all truly and totally lost.
+And whether we choose to relearn all that we have forsaken in favour of the big city lights, the wilds will keep on keeping on, long past any memory of our own species.
+For wilderness is renewal.
+To know this is to understand that without it, we are all truly and totally lost.